slothyrulez/celery_redis_statedb/README.md

 ## Architecture

-### Components

-1. **RedisStateDB**: Core class that manages Redis operations for a specific worker
-2. **RedisPersistent**: Persistence layer that integrates with Celery's state
-3. **RedisStatePersistence**: Celery bootstep for automatic initialization

 ### Per-Worker Key Isolation

 Each worker maintains its own state using a unique key prefix based on the worker's hostname: